wouterfennis/omp-travel-time/SUPPORT.md

 ## Response Times

-This project is early-stage.
-Expect replies within **5-7 business days**.
-Responses may be faster for critical issues.
+This project is early-stage and maintained on a best-effort basis.
+Response timing varies with maintainer availability and issue criticality.

 ## Before Opening a Bug Report